 - Home batteries charged by your solar equipment

 When and for how long can I claim the solar tax credit?

 If you’re eligible for the ITC, but you don’t owe any taxes during the given calendar year, the IRS will not refund you with a check for claiming the credit.
 The 26 percent ITC is not refundable.
-However, according to Section 48 of the Internal Revenue Code, the ITC can be carried back one year and forward 20 years.
-Therefore, if you had a tax liability last year, but don’t have any this year, you can still claim the credit.
-Likewise, if you had no tax liability last year or this year, you can use the credit any time you have liability over the next 20 years.
+However, according to Section 48 of the Internal Revenue Code, the ITC can be carried forward up to five years.
+Therefore, if you have a tax liability next year, but don’t have any this year, you can still claim the credit.

 Using the federal tax credit in combination with other incentives

 Aside from the ITC, there are several other solar incentives to consider like rebates, state-sponsored programs, and other tax credits depending on where you live.
 While some of these financial incentives may impact the ITC, others can be combined to lower the cost of going solar.
 Here’s what you need to know about combining solar incentives with the federal ITC: